eProsima/vulcanexus/docs/rst/tutorials/cloud_tutorial.rst

 Background
 ----------

-This walk-through tutorial sets up both a *Kubernetes* (*K8s*) network and a local environment in order to establish communication between a pair of ROS nodes, one sending messages from a LAN (talker) and another one (listener) receiving them in the Cloud.
+This walk-through tutorial sets up both a *Kubernetes* (*K8s*) network and a local environment in order to establish communication between a pair of ROS nodes, one sending messages from a LAN (talker) and another one receiving them in the Cloud (listener).
-Cloud environments such as container-oriented platforms can be connected using *eProsima DDS Router*, and thus, by launching a *DDS Router* instance at each side, communication can be established.
+Cloud environments such as container-oriented platforms can be connected using `eProsima DDS Router <https://eprosima-dds-router.readthedocs.io/en/latest/>`_, and thus, by launching a *DDS Router* instance at each side, communication can be established.

 .. figure:: /rst/figures/cloud_tutorial/ddsrouter_overview_wan.png